cavanes1/SurfgenBound2/README.md

 Identifies quasidegeneracies from energy.all to generate points.in

 ### autosort.py
-Reorders the geometries used by Surfgen according to either an input list of names or automatically by absolute energy error.
+Reorders the geometries used by Surfgen according to an input list of names.
 After running, one must run points.py.

 ## Errors